railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 ---------------

 To manage cash, you can use the menu :menuselection:`Accounting --> Bank and Cash --> Cash Registers`.
 At the start of the day you set the opening amount of cash in the entry (:guilabel:`Opening Balance`).
-Then Open the Cash journal to start making entries from the ``Cash Transactions`` tab.
+Then open the cashbox to start making entries from the :guilabel:`Cash Transactions` tab.

 .. figure::  images/account_cash_registers.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Defining the Cash Register*

 All the transactions throughout the day are then entered in this statement.
-When you close the cash box, generally at the end of the day, enter the amounts on the ``Cashbox`` tab, in the :guilabel:`Closing Balance` section.
+When you close the cashbox, generally at the end of the day, enter the amounts on the :guilabel:`CashBox` tab, in the
+:guilabel:`Closing Balance` section.
 Then confirm the statement to close the day's cash statement and automatically generate the corresponding accounting entries.
-Note that the Calculated balance and the Cashbox balance need to be equal before you can close the cashbox.
+Note that the :guilabel:`Calculated Balance` and the :guilabel:`CashBox Balance` need to be equal before you can close the cashbox.

-.. tip::  Confirming the statement
+.. tip::  Confirming the Statement

 	Accounting entries are only generated when the cash statement is confirmed.
-	So if the total statement has not been approved (that is to say during the day, in the case of petty cash) partner payments will not have been deducted from their corresponding account.
+	So if the total statement has not been approved (that is to say during the day, in the case of petty cash), partner payments will not have been deducted from their corresponding account.

 Manual Entry in a Journal
 -------------------------